 On Arnd Heuser’s computer screen one sees another black-and-white video that, to a layperson, now appears to be much more blurred: It is a rat heart beating evenly.
 The extremely slowed-down footage is from a high-frequency ultrasound device, with which Heuser can measure how well the animal’s heart muscle is functioning.
 The procedure is non-invasive, which means it is conducted completely externally.
 The chest of the anesthetized rat is coated with gel and scanned with an ultrasound probe, the same procedure that doctors commonly perform on patients.

-Heuer is certain that experiments like these are necessary to understand the underlying mechanisms of diseases.
-“The main aim is to reduce patient suffering in the future,” he says, adding: “Like other research institutions, the MDC is working intensively to develop and use more alternative methods.
+Heuser is certain that experiments like these are necessary to understand the underlying mechanisms of diseases.
+“The main aim is to reduce patient suffering in the future,” he says, adding: “Like other research institutions, the Max Delbrück Center is working intensively to develop and use more alternative methods.
 Yet many such methods currently have limitations.
-In the meanwhile, the PRC is a major milestone in the MDC’s 3R strategy.”
+In the meanwhile, the PRC is a major milestone in the 3R strategy of the Max Delbrück Center.”

 Text: Mirco Lomoth / Editorial assistance: Jana Schlütter